RECOMMENDED

 WHERE CAN I GET THE BOOKMARKS?

 The bookmarks below are available in my Free Resource Library.
-Open the PowerPoint file to edit the bookmarks to suit your library.
+Click the link, then go to FILE-MAKE A COPY to create an editable copy in your Google Drive.
 There are six front-to-back bookmarks on each page, which will help save paper.

 This is a free printable bookmark that helps students read off their library fines.